moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 ## Checking Prerequisites { : #checking-prerequisites }

 For this guide, you will need the following:

-To follow along with this tutorial, you will need to have:

 - [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank} open and connected to the Tanssi Dancebox TestNet
 - At least one account funded with `DANCE` tokens